helson-lin/ffandown-docs/en/start.md

 `/app/logs` is the log file directory in the container, which can be mapped according to actual needs.

+`/app/public` is the front end static file directory

 ::: tip
 Arm users please use the `arm64` version: `h55205l/ffandown:arm64`